pipewarp/platform/README.md

 }
 ```

-This cli run command, when run with this flow and the `-d` or `--demo` option, from the repo root, does the following steps:
+This cli run command, when run with this flow and the `-d` or `--demo` option, from the repo root, performs the following steps:

 1. Starts up two localhost MCP servers on ports 3004 and 3005 for each step as child processes.
 These are found at: